Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Toolkit Theorems Forced by the Axioms

 \section{Toolkit Theorems Forced by the Axioms}

-The results of the previous sections show that Algebraic Phase Theory is information complete and reconstructive up to intrinsic boundary collapse.
+The results of the previous sections show that Algebraic Phase Theory provides a reconstruction framework up to intrinsic boundary equivalence within the finite-depth setting.
 We now turn to a different phenomenon.
-The axioms of APT do not merely allow reconstruction.
-They force a substantial structural toolkit.
-None of the results below rely on model specific constructions.
-They are formal consequences of Axioms I-V and therefore hold in every algebraic system that satisfies these axioms, independent of presentation, realisation, or ambient category.
+The axioms of APT not only support reconstruction, but also give rise to a substantial structural toolkit.
+The results below do not rely on model-specific constructions; rather, they arise naturally from the interaction of Axioms~I--V within the standing axiomatic framework and therefore apply across a broad class of algebraic systems satisfying these assumptions.

-\begin{theorem} Any algebraic phase with finite termination admits a finite generating set that is canonical and functorial in the phase. \end{theorem}
+\begin{theorem} Any algebraic phase with finite termination admits a finite generating family compatible with the defect filtration and natural under phase morphisms. \end{theorem}

 \begin{proof} By Axiom III the defect filtration is functorial, and by Axiom V it terminates at finite depth.
-At each layer only finitely many defect types can appear, since infinite proliferation would contradict finite termination.
-Choosing representatives for the defect generators at each depth yields a finite generating family.
+Under the standing finite-depth assumptions, only finitely many relevant defect types appear at each layer of the filtration.
+Choosing representative generators compatible with the filtration at each depth yields a finite generating family.
 Functoriality follows from Axiom IV, which ensures that defect behaviour and filtration are preserved under phase morphisms. \end{proof}